DeltaFA/Beacon-Interference/README.md

 # Beacon Rebalance [Δ]
 Makes beacons stronger at the cost of introducing the Beacon Overload mechanic.

+A standalone part of the Delta [Δ] Overhaul.

 # Rebalance
 By default the changed values are: